Product-led growth (PLG) is a business strategy that focuses on using a company’s product as the primary driver for growth.

 The concept of product-led growth has been around for several decades, but it has gained significant attention and popularity in recent years.
 That’s because technology has now made it easier for companies to create and distribute products directly to customers.

 In the early days of software, companies relied heavily on sales teams to generate revenue.
 Salespeople would go out and sell the product to customers, often through long and complex negotiation processes.
 This approach worked well for large companies with deep pockets, but it was not as effective for smaller companies with limited resources.

-In the mid-2000s, the rise of the Internet and cloud-based software made it possible for companies to distribute their products directly to customers, without the need for a sales team.
-This marked the beginning of the shift towards product-led growth.
-Companies like Salesforce (which offered its CRM software on a subscription-based model)and Dropbox (which used a freemium model) were some of the earliest adopters of this approach.
+In the mid-2000s, the rise of the Internet and cloud-based software made it possible for companies to distribute their products directly to customers, without the need for a sales rep. This marked the beginning of the shift towards product-led growth.
+Companies like Salesforce (which offered its CRM software on a subscription-based model) and Dropbox (which used a freemium product) were some of the earliest adopters of this approach.

 As the Internet continued to evolve and more companies began to shift towards a product-led approach, the term “product-led growth” started to gain traction.
 In 2015, the book “Product Led Growth: How to Build a Product That Sells Itself” was published, which further popularized the concept.

 In recent years, the rise of SaaS (Software as a Service) and mobile apps has accelerated the adoption of PLG.
-Companies like Zoom, Slack, and Asana, have all successfully used PLG to drive rapid growth.
+Product-led businesses like Zoom, Slack, and Asana, have all successfully used PLG to drive rapid growth.